Comandău

-It formed part of the Székely Land region of the historical Transylvania province.
+The village formed part of the Székely Land region of the historical Transylvania province.

 It served as a filming location for season three of the comedy spy-thriller Killing Eve.'

 Demographics

 The commune has an absolute Székely Hungarian majority.
-According to the 2011 Census it has a population of 1,004 of which 94.32% or 947 are Hungarian.
+According to the 2011 census, it had a population of 1,006, of which 93.24% were Hungarians and 5.17% Romanians.
+At the 2021 census, Comandău had a population of 822, of which 88.93% were Hungarians and 7.91% Romanians.